wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-insider-prepare-communications-compliance/includes/introduction-policies.md

 ### Policy templates
 Policy templates contain pre-defined policy settings that you can use to quickly create policies to address common compliance scenarios.
 Each of these templates has differences in conditions and scope, and all the templates use the same types of scanning signals.
 You can choose from the following policy templates in the Microsoft 365 compliance center:
 - **Offensive language and anti-harassment**: Use this template to quickly create a policy that uses the threat, profanity, and harassment language classifiers to automatically detect content that may be considered abusive or offensive.
-- --Sensitive information**: Use this template to create a policy to scan communications containing defined sensitive information types or keywords to help make sure that important data isn't shared with people that shouldn't have access.
+- **Sensitive information**: Use this template to create a policy to scan communications containing defined sensitive information types or keywords to help make sure that important data isn't shared with people that shouldn't have access.
 - **Regulatory compliance**: Use this template to create a policy to scan communications for references to standard financial terms associated with regulatory standards.
 -
 ### Policy settings
--There are several policy settings you can customize, including the following:
+There are several policy settings you can customize, including the following:
 - **Users.** You can select **All users** or specific users in a communication compliance policy.
 Selecting **All users** applies the policy to all users and all groups that any user is included in as a member.
 Defining specific users applies the policy to the defined users and any groups the defined users are included in as a member.
 - **Direction.** Direction settings in a policy can be chosen individually or together:
    - **Inbound.** You can choose **Inbound** to review communications sent *to* the people you chose to supervise.